jmahoney/spade/README.md

 Practicing what, exactly?

 * Having an idea and starting it
-* Finighing what I started
+* Finishing what I started
 * Putting things on a screen, taking input, making the things do things, maybe even sounds

 Spade is eventually going to be a Shamus like game with automatically generated levels.